Aiyan6/Annotate_Images/README.md

 Instructions on how to adjust bounding boxes:

-A bounding box will already be shown on the image which has to be adjusted further

 * Press the j/J,k/K keys to rotate the bounding box

 * Press the w/W,a/A,s/S,d/D keys to translate the bounding box